johnkpaul/promethify/README.md

 Configuration is provided through the package.json of your project.
 There are two required properties.

 1. `basedir` This option is the path from the package.json of your project that you want to use for lookups when requiring files asynchronously.
+2. `hostname` This option is the hostname that will be looked up from the browser to find this web server
 2. `port` This option is the port number that you want the server that asynchronously fetches the new bundles to bind to.